sagargouda/React-learnings/Day-1 (inception)/notes.md

    => 1) performance :- because they are distributed globally , so when a user access your website , the content(react libraries) can be served from a server that is physically closer to them , so improves loading time.
 2) version control .

 6) what is cross origin attribute in react ?
    => When your React app tries to fetch data from a different website, the browser might block it for security.
 To allow this, you can use attributes like crossorigin in certain HTML elements (like <script> tags).
-This ensures a secure way to get data from other websites in your React app.
+This ensures a secure way to get data from other websites in your React app. (cors = cross origin resource sharing)

 7) What is inside that link of react ?
    => That's the code of react and plain javscript code , so react is just a javscript library.